-In the Section 3, we have introduced the contribution to the mutual information.
-We propose to use it in order to visualize the lacks and excesses of calls between the clusters, compared to the expected traffic in case of independence.
-Whatever the granularity level of the clustering, we observe a strong excess of calls from the clusters to themselves and way weaker excesses and lacks between clusters.
+Traffic between Clusters.
+Now, we analyze the distribution of calls between clusters of antennas using the contribution to the mutual information.
+We suggest to visualize the lacks and excesses of calls between the clusters, compared to the expected traffic in case of independence.
+Whatever the granularity level of the clustering, we observe a strong excess of calls from the clusters to themselves and weaker excesses and lacks between clusters.
 Studying the traffic within the clusters has a limited interest.
 We only focus on the inter-clusters traffic.
-To visualize the traffic between clusters, we use a finer clustering than in Section 4.1.
-Here we have 355 clusters for 95% informativity (see Figure 1).

-In Figure 3, the red segments on the map are the excesses of traffic between clusters.
+To visualize the traffic between clusters, we use a finer clustering than previously.
+Here, we have 355 clusters for 95% informativity (see Figure 2).
+Figure 4 depicts the excesses of traffic between clusters - highlighted with red segments.
 The end points of the segments are drawn at the positions of the most representative antennas of the associated clusters (i.e with the highest typicalities).
 The opacity of a segment is proportional to the value of the contribution to mutual information and its width is proportional to the number of calls between clusters.
-The biggest cities - like Bouaké, San Pedro and Man - are clearly marked on the map: they are regional capitals, a fact that is highlighted by the call traffic visualization.
-The case of Bouaké is particularly interesting.
-Although it is not the country capital, its national influence seems bigger than the one of Yamoussoukro, the actual capital.
+The biggest cities - like Bouaké, San Pedro and Man - are clearly marked on the map: they are regional capitals, a fact that is confirmed and highlighted by the call traffic visualization.
+The case of Bouaké is particularly interesting: although it is not the country capital, its national influence seems bigger than the one of Yamoussoukro, the actual capital.
 Yamoussoukro is twice smaller than Bouaké (population wise) and is a quite recent city where there is no major economical activity, contrary to Bouaké.
 This fact can explain our observation.
+We also observe that excess of traffic between major cities is a rare phenomenon.
+Cities are more like phone hubs, except in the West of the country around Soubré.
+This area is not a densely populated area but corresponds to a region with important migration flows.
+Finally, in Abidjan, we observe important excesses of traffic within neighborhoods, but not between neighborhoods.

-Fig. 3: Excess of calls between clusters of antennas
+Fig. 4.
+Analysis of Excess of calls between clusters of antennas